The Tall Stranger (film): Plot

 When Bishop hears than Bannon is coming he orders his foreman, Stark, to tell the men to stay out of it.
 He loads his gun while Stark tries to reason with him, to no avail.
-When Bannon arrives, Bishop shots at him deliberately just missing.
+When Bannon arrives, Bishop shoots at him deliberately just missing.
 When he is down to his last bullet instead of shooting, he starts a fist fight, which Bannon wins, giving Bishop a severe beating in the process.
 While he is recovering, Bishop tells Stark if Bannon doesn't leave, he will kill him.
 Stark says he won't, and adds that Bannon only wants to talk.
 Bishop tells Stark to get the men ready to run the settlers off his land.
 Bishop eventually talks to Bannon, who says the settlers won't go, but asks Bishop to wait while he finds out what Harper is up to.
 Bishop still wants to find the rustlers but Bannon doesn't think they are connected to Harper.

 The settlers are working out how they will settle their part of the valley when two men claiming to be miners approach and ask for tobacco.
 The men are wanted criminals Zarata and Barrett.
 They are known to Harper and Purcell, but they don't let the settlers know this.
 Harper's plan is for Bishop to attack the settlers in the expectation that the settlers will kill several of Bishop's men.
 Zarata will wait at Bishop's ranch with a dozen men and kill whoever returns there.
 In return, they will get half of Bishop's cattle.
 Zarata says what is to prevent him and his men from taking all the cattle.
 Harper says it will be difficult for a known criminal to sell 5000 cattle.
 He says he can get at least three times the cash for selling the cattle than Zarata could get.
 Zarata agrees to go ahead with the original plan.
 He then says he thinks he recognizes Ellen from St Louis during the war, but Harper, who has designs on her, says she was in Virginia during the war.